P.E.

 Curriculum Impact

 Staff use both formative and summative assessment in every PE lessons to inform planning and next steps.
 Data is inputted onto OTrack and subject leads then analyse progress against the key milestones, which have been mapped out and build upon each year.
+The planning scheme helps to measure progress and ensure that we are stretching our more able children.
+We believe that spending our sport spend on specialist coaches has enabled our children to make great progress in a variety of sports regardless of gender, ability and likes.

-Our children have various opportunities to be physically active throughout school life and we work alongside families to ensure children are active for at least 60 minutes a day.
+Our children have various opportunities to be physically active throughout school life and we work alongside families to ensure children are active for at least 30 minutes a day.
 Our children are not afraid to try new sports and show resilience constantly throughout daily activity.
 They enjoy athlete visits and show a love for PE, as we have many children attending football matches and cross-country races that outside agencies run.

 The staff at Mab Lane are committed to providing an exciting curriculum, which helps to drive our children to be ‘Only the Best’.
 We want them to have no limits to their ambitions and grow up wanting to be nutritionists, sports athletes or gold medal winners.